 The working environment has a huge impact on our general health and well-being since we spend many of our waking hours in the workplace.

 The same consideration should be extended to healthcare professionals, the ones taking care of us when our own health deteriorates.
 The key design question to ask here is, “How does this space help staff do their jobs more productively?”

 In terms of practically, a healthcare facility is a workplace.
 All workplaces need a functional layout that supports a systematic workflow.

 Good design and layout can play a vital role in the healthcare industry, especially when precision, professionalism and patient care are seen as key elements for any practice.

 A thoughtful design with supportive furniture should increase workflow optimisation.

-For Healthcare Spaces with medical administration departments, streamlined office workstations, equipped with storage for patient files and hospital records and ergonomic office chairs are essential elements that should be incorporated into admin workspaces and reception areas.
+For Healthcare Spaces with medical administration departments, streamlined office workstations, equipped with storage for patient files and hospital records and ergonomic office chairs are essential elements that should be incorporated into admin workspaces.